Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted in Souls by Habby a smart twist on daily login rewards.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/09/Spotted-in-Souls-by-Habby-a-smart-twist-on-daily-login-rewards.jpg)

-💡 Spotted in Souls by Habby: a smart twist on daily login rewards.
+ðŸ’¡ Spotted inÂ SoulsÂ by Habby: a smart twist on daily login rewards.
-Instead of just giving out the standard calendar rewards, they offer a “2x Pass” for ~$9, letting players double their rewards across the full 28-day cycle.
+Instead of just giving out the standard calendar rewards, they offer aÂ â€œ2x Passâ€Â for ~$9, letting players double their rewards across the full 28-day cycle.

 Why I like it:
-✅ Turns a free retention mechanic into a monetization opportunity
+âœ… Turns a free retention mechanic into a monetization opportunity
-✅ Low-friction — players already log in, now they just get more
+âœ… Low-friction â€” players already log in, now they just getÂ more
-✅ Feels like great value (28 days of boosted rewards for one purchase)
+âœ… Feels like great value (28 days of boosted rewards for one purchase)

-A nice example of how even the most “basic” systems like login calendars can be leveled up into revenue drivers.
+A nice example of how even the most â€œbasicâ€ systems like login calendars can be leveled up into revenue drivers.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)